ykaitao/setting-up-a-professional-data-science-environment/workshop/steps.md

 # Target audience
-> All those who want to easily get started, and become professional in Data Science (e.g., students, new grads).
+> All those who want to easily get started, and become professional in Data Science (e.g., students, new grads, or those who want to switch to Data Science from other domain).

 # Requirements:
 > Participants must bring their own laptops.